Dracarys/Articles/How to create an Uber splash screen.md

   strokeEndAnimation.keyTimes = [0.0, 1.0]
 ```

-By providing 0.0 and 1.0 as the animation values you instruct the Core Animation framework to start from the startAngle and stroke the circle to the endAngle, creating the cool “clock-like” animation.
+By providing 0.0 and 1.0 as the animation values you instruct the Core Animation framework to start from the startAngle and stroke the circle to the endAngle, 创建一个炫酷的时钟动画.
 So as the value of strokeEnd increases, the length of the line segment along the circumference increases, and the circle is gradually “filled in”.
 For this particular example, if you were to change the values property to [0.0, 0.5], only half of the circle would be drawn because the strokeEnd would only reach half-way around the circle’s circumference during the animation.

-Now add the transform animation:
+现在添加过渡动画:

 ``` Swift
   // transform